softwaregroup-bg/ut-port-tcp/README.md

             certPath: 'path-to-cert-file.pem',
             ca: ['path-to-cert-file.pem']
         },
-        maxConnections: Infinity, // Maximum allowed connections, if the limit is exceeded the server will drop connections
+        // Maximum allowed connections, if the limit is exceeded the server
+        // will drop connections
+        maxConnections: Infinity,
-        connectionDropPolicy: 'oldest', // [oldest | newest] - Specifies which connections to drop upon limit exceed.
+        // [oldest | newest] - Specifies which connections to drop upon limit exceed.
+        connectionDropPolicy: 'oldest',
         namespace: ['t24'],
         format: {
             size: '32/integer',
             codec: 'plain',
-            sizeAdjust: 4 //this us used especially in smpp port where message size is telling the total size of the message (header message length + actual message) not only length of the message itself
+            //this us used especially in smpp port where message size is telling
+            // the total size of the message (header message length +
+            // actual message) not only length of the message itself
+            sizeAdjust: 4
         },
         receive: function(msg) {
             return msg;